SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture6_Memory_Management.md

       > This is what the OS can NOT do, cause it doesn't know the semantics
       > of our query.
+      >
+      > This should be used to index files whereas the OS does not know if a
+      > file is an index file or not, it is just chunks of bytes.

       For example, we have a query